Eight-Nation Alliance

-The Eight-Nation Alliance was a multinational military coalition that invaded northern China in 1900 with the stated aim of relieving the foreign legations in Beijing, then besieged by the popular Boxer militia, who were determined to remove foreign imperialism in China.
-The Allied forces consisted of about 45,000 troops from the eight nations of Germany, Japan, Russia, Britain, France, the United States, Italy, and Austria-Hungary.
+The Eight-Nation Alliance was a multinational military coalition that invaded northern China in 1900 during the Boxer Rebellion, with the stated aim of relieving the foreign legations in Beijing, which were being besieged by the popular Boxer militiamen, who were determined to remove foreign imperialism in China.
+The allied forces consisted of about 45,000 troops from the eight nations of Germany, Japan, Russia, Britain, France, the United States, Italy, and Austria-Hungary.
 Neither the Chinese nor the quasi-concerted foreign allies issued a formal declaration of war.

-No treaty or formal agreement bound the Alliance together.
-Some western historians define the first phase of hostilities, starting in August 1900, as "more or less a civil war", though the Battle of the Taku Forts in June pushed the Qing government to support the Boxers.
-With the success of the invasion, the later stages developed into a punitive expedition, which pillaged Beijing and North China for more than a year.
+No treaty or formal agreement bound the alliance together.
+Some Western historians define the first phase of hostilities, starting in August 1900, as "more or less a civil war", though the Battle of the Taku Forts in June pushed the Qing government to support the Boxers.
+With the success of the invasion, the later stages developed into a punitive colonial expedition, which pillaged Beijing and North China for more than a year.
 The fighting ended in 1901 with the signing of the Boxer Protocol.

 History

 Background

 The Boxers, a peasant movement, had attacked and killed foreign missionaries, nationals, and Chinese Christians across northern China in 1899 and 1900.
-The Qing government, in its public capacities, and its Imperial Army supported the Boxers and, under the Manchu general Ronglu, besieged foreign diplomats and civilians taking refuge in the Legation Quarter in Beijing.
+The Qing government and its Imperial Army supported the Boxers and, under the Manchu general Ronglu, besieged foreign diplomats and civilians taking refuge in the Legation Quarter in Beijing (then romanized as Peking).

 The diplomatic compound was under siege by the Wuwei Rear Division of the Chinese Army and some Boxers (Yihetuan), for 55 days, from 20 June to 14 August 1900.
 A total of 473 foreign civilians, 409 soldiers from eight countries, and about 3,000 Chinese Christians took refuge in the Legation Quarter.
-Under the command of the British minister to China, Claude Maxwell MacDonald, the legation staff and security personnel defended the compound with small arms and one old muzzle-loaded cannon discovered and unearthed by Chinese Christians, who turned it over to the Allies.
+Under the command of the British minister to China, Claude Maxwell MacDonald, the legation staff and security personnel defended the compound with small arms and one old cannon discovered and unearthed by Chinese Christians, who turned it over to the allies.
 It was nicknamed the International Gun because the barrel was British, the carriage Italian, the shells Russian and the crew American.

 Also under siege in Beijing was the North Cathedral, the Beitang of the Catholic Church.
 The Beitang was defended by 43 French and Italian soldiers, 33 foreign Catholic priests and nuns, and about 3,200 Chinese Catholics.
 The defenders suffered heavy casualties from lack of food and Chinese mines that exploded in tunnels dug beneath the compound.

 On 14 August 1900, the allies marched to Beijing from Tianjin to relieve the Legation Quarter siege.